nicobenz/GameStudies-ActionRequests/README.md

 - Dini, S. (2023). *Speech Act Classification in Computational Linguistics Using Supervised Machine Learning Models: The Interdisciplinary Context of Pragmatics and Natural Language Processing* (Doctoral dissertation, Drexel University).

 ### Research on speech acts in video games
 There are only a handful of publications dealing with speech acts in video games and most of them are qualitative analyses of single video games.
 I could not find any papers on computational approaches to speech acts in video games.
-However, here is an (exhaustive) list on speech acts in video games:
+However, here is a list on what I could find:
 - Triwidiatmoko, A. (2017).
 A Pragmatic Analysis of Speech Acts in Bully Chapters I & II Video Game. *Sastra Inggris-Quill*, *6*(2), 194-201.
 - Colăcel, O. (2017).
 Speech Acts in Post-Apocalyptic Games: The Last of Us (2014). *Messages, Sages, and Ages*, *4*(1), 41-50.
 - Gilbert, M. (2020). *Speech Acts of the Main Character Dialogue in the Witcher 3 Game* (MA thesis, Diponegoro University).